-If you are interested in learning about Turkish Get Up benefits, you need to read this article!
+If you are interested in learning about the benefits of Turkish Get Up, you need to read this article!

 The kettlebell Turkish Get-Up is one of the best exercise you can choose for those who want to build strength, coordination, and movement function simultaneously.

 The Turkish Get-up contains multiple different motions, and it has huge athletic carry over since it engages different movement patterns woven together.

 In fact, it incorporates all three planes of movement in to one exercise!

 A lot of the strength and conditioning coaches that I have worked with on my different basketball teams have used the Turkish get up as one of our primary exercise, but I didn’t become focused on it until I suffered a sever ankle injury back in 2015.

 While recovering from my ankle injury, the Turkish get up became one of my primary exercises to help improve my full-body functional movement pattern.